teamdeeson/codex/docs/company-policies/maternity-and-paternity-policy.md

 If you leave Deeson following your return to work from a period of maternity, adoption or paternity leave, and have received pay above the statutory minimum, you will have to repay the enhanced pay as set out below:

-### Leaving within six months of your return to work
+### Leaving within six months of your return to work.

 If your final day of employment with Deeson is within six months of your return to work date after a period of maternity, adoption or paternity leave, the full enhanced maternity/adoption/paternity benefits above the statutory minimum would be repayable in full.

-### Leaving within six and 12 months of your return to work
+### Leaving within six and 12 months of your return to work.

 If your final day of employment with Deeson is between six and 12 months of your return to work date after a period of maternity, adoption or paternity leave, 50% of the enhanced maternity/adoption/paternity benefits above the statutory minimum would be repayable in full.

-### Leaving more than 12 months after your reutrn to work
+### Leaving more than 12 months after your reutrn to work.

 If your final day of employment with Deeson is more than 12 months after your return to work date following a period of maternity, adoption or paternity leave, there will be no repayment due.